charissefoo/charissefoo.github.io/content/blog/teaching-blender.md

 Next, **establishing a framework**: I wanted to **draw parallels between art history and CG**, allowing art students and teachers to understand a new medium through a familiar framework (one, which, incidentally, the students are tested on).
 Coming from architecture and architectural visualization, I was familiar with a very specific 3D workflow, split into the two distinct processes of modelling and rendering.
 I believed that **3D modelling could be productively compared to sculpture, and rendering to photography**.
 Through the lens of established analog art media, we can approach digital processes: sculptural processes such as chiselling, casting, construction, and even assemblage can find their digital cousins.
 An understanding of light, colour, composition, and materiality is essential to photography, cinematography, and animation, both analog and digital.

-Then it was time for **a deep dive into the technical meat of it**: the interface and techniques specific to Blender.
+Then it was time for **a deep technical dive**: the interface and techniques specific to Blender.
 Needless to say, this meant hours on tutorials and forums and googling everything I knew I didn't know.
 Coming from a host of other 3D programs (Rhino, SketchUp, and 3DS Max) meant that I generally knew the _what_ but not the _how_. **Each software has its own mental model**, and, sometimes, some things just don't translate. **Two main takeaways**: I cannot learn everything, but I can learn what I need for my purposes.
 Don't rush to customize hotkeys before you know what you're doing.

 Finally, there were **test runs**.